 What I Liked About The Warrior Pro Bag

 All in all, I think that the Warrior Pro is a quality option for most hockey players.
-What I really enjoyed about it was that it had a lot of space to fit all of my gear, but it really didn’t add a lot of space to the locker room.
+A huge benefit about it was that it had a lot of space to fit all of my gear, but it didn’t take up a lot of extra space in the locker room.
 It features a square-like shape that holds up by itself which makes it nice for stacking bags on the bus – especially if your entire team has them.

 I felt as though the bag was quite durable.
 It’s made of a heavy-duty material that appears to be long lasting – time will tell though.
 It’s also waterproof which is an obvious advantage.
 Having the sweat of your hockey gear drain through the side of the bag is no fun.
 The zipper is strong and sturdy which is comforting as I’ve had zipper issues on my previous bag, which caused a lot of frustration.